How much does it cost to replace a liner in an inground pool?

 Water getting behind the pool wall is rare, but it can happen to any pool type, and the effects vary. … If water gets behind a pool liner, it can lose its seal – this allows wrinkles to form and the liner to develop soft spots.
 If this occurs, the liner can then lift and float.

-What is the best color for a pool liner?
+What is the best thickness for a pool liner?

-Is it bad to leave your pool empty?
+Is it hard to install a pool liner?

 Learning how to install a swimming pool liner can easily save you $1,500 – $4000 dollars, depending on your swimming pools size and can be easily done with the help of a few friends!
 It’s really not that hard to do and with the proper measurements your liner will fit like a glove.